Grants & Rebates

 Texas Sales Tax Exemption for Media Productions & Facilities: Under Texas law, a producer or production company may claim a sales or use tax exemption on items or services necessary to and used or consumed directly during the production of a project intended for commercial distribution such as a feature film, commercial, television project or recording of live performances.
 Sales and use tax exemptions are not eligible for productions not sold to the public, such as wedding videos and videos shown on social media or video games.
 More information: https://gov.texas.gov/film/page/sales_tax_exemptions.

 The Media Production Development Zone Act (MPDZ), established by the 81st Texas Legislature in 2009 and administered by the Texas Film Commission, is designed to encourage the further development of permanent moving image production sites to help strengthen Texas’ economy.
 MPDZ allows for a sales and use tax exemption for the construction, maintenance, expansion, improvement or renovation of a media production facility at a qualified media production location over a two-year period.
-Media production facilities include, but are not limited to: animation/CGI studios, post-production facilities, sound stages, video game development studios and production office space.
-Further program details and application information can be found at https://gov.texas.gov/film/page/mpdz.
+Media production facilities include,but are not limited to: animation/CGI studios, post-production facilities, sound stages, video game development studios and production office space.
+More information and applications: https://gov.texas.gov/film/page/mpdz.

 Workforce & Training Incentives

 The Texas Skills Development Fund provides local customized training opportunities through local community colleges or approved providers for Texas businesses and workers to increase the skill levels of the Texas workforce.
 Training providers can use grant funds for curriculum development, training materials, instructor certifications and training equipment and is typically provided for new worker training and incumbent worker training.
-Funding is $1,800 per job.
+Funding is typically $1,800 per job.
 Find more information here.